buildyourown-nekomi/shipper/README.md

 <!-- [![Build Status](https://img.shields.io/github/actions/workflow/status/yourusername/shipper/ci.yml)](https://github.com/yourusername/shipper/actions)
 [![Latest Version](https://img.shields.io/npm/v/shipper-cli)](https://www.npmjs.com/package/shipper-cli) -->

-Shipper is a powerful and intuitive container engine designed to streamline the packaging, distribution, and execution of your applications.
+Shipper is a powerful and intuitive crate engine designed to streamline the packaging, distribution, and execution of your applications.
 Inspired by the efficiency and precision of global logistics, Shipper provides a robust platform for building, managing, and running isolated environments.

 ## Features

-- 🚀 **Declarative Configuration**: Define your containers with simple, intuitive `Shipperfile` syntax
+- 🚀 **Declarative Configuration**: Define your crates with simple, intuitive `Shipperfile` syntax
 - ⚡ **Lightning Fast**: Optimized build and runtime performance
 - 🔒 **Secure by Default**: Built-in security best practices
 - 🌐 **Multi-Platform**: Build for multiple architectures from a single configuration